A True Story

-Bear with me, if you will, as I recount on yet another wonderful experience I had at Starehe Boys' Centre.
-I am just developing a hobby of reflecting on my past days, the heart-warming as well as the buttock-clenching ones, with the aim of either gleaning valuable lessons or enjoying my life again.
+Bear with me, if you will, as I recount on yet another wonderful experience I had during my high school years at Starehe Boys' Centre.
+I am just developing a hobby of reflecting on my past days, both the heart-warming as well as the buttock-clenching ones, with the aim of either gleaning valuable lessons or enjoying my life again.
 And that hobby, which I am finding more refreshing than watching a wacky movie, is inspiring me to live an honourable life while still a youth so that I can get to enjoy it again when I grow old through beautiful memories.

 I joined the Starehe Boys' Survival Club in my first term in Form 1 back in 2002 after magically passing an interview conducted by commandos - as the club leaders were called.
 And with time, I came to enjoy the camps and hikes we had in the club.
-Well, I didn't enjoy the hikes because they involved a lot of trekking through hilly countrysides but the camps, during which some commandos wore stetson hats that made them look like American cowboys, were quite another thing in that I enjoyed them especially the night camp-fires around which we would sing funny ditties while making fun of commandos who were selected in Form 3.
+Well, I didn't enjoy the hikes because they involved a lot of trekking through hilly countryside.
+But the camps, during which some commandos wore stetson hats that made them look like American cowboys, were quite another thing; I enjoyed them especially the singing we did around night camp-fires.
+We sang funny ditties while making fun of commandos.

-Like one Survivor teased a commando on one of those camp-fire chants by saying in Sheng, "You see the grandmother of Commando 'X' - she grew thin and thinner and thinner and thinner and thinner until she disappeared!"
+Among the many jokes we cracked during those camp-fires, the one I found funniest was this one directed at a commando by a fellow Survivor Club member: "You see the grandmother of Commando 'X' - she grew thin and thinner and thinner and thinner and thinner until she disappeared!"

 So much did I come to enjoy being part of Survival Club that at one time, I wanted to be a commando in the club.
 I however gave up on the ambition when I realized I couldn't withstand joining the Starehe Boys' Fire-fighting Squad (see photo above) which Survival Club commandos were expected to join.
 But with all the confusion and timidity that Starehians saw in me, I doubt whether I would have been selected a commando anyway.